Franco Dragone: Dragone in Macau and Dubai

-In 2017, Dragone's show La Perle opened in Al Habtoor City, Dubai, in a custom-made 10-story theater.
+In 2017, his show La Perle opened in Al Habtoor City, Dubai, in a custom-made 10-story theater.
 The show involved waterfalls, fires, motorcyclists spinning inside a suspended metal sphere, acrobatics into water, and other features.
 Preparing La Perle took Dragone four to five years, and during its first year he "continually tweaked and improved" the show.

 By September 2017, around 100 million people had seen Dragone's work.

 Style

-According to CNN, Dragone was "one of the key architects of Cirque du Soleil's unique theatrical style."
-CNN also says that "while Cirque du Soleil's signature was contemporary circus, Dragone's solo work embodies more theater, dance -- and, of course, water" through the use of his "trademark" aquatic stages.

-Dragone seeks to invoke a common language of "emotional archetypes" in his theatrical productions.
-According to Dragone, the influence of various painters and the theorist Antonin Artaud have pushed him toward a "concrete language intended for the senses", with the use of poetic visuals replacing the poetry of language.
-Dragone has objected to comparisons of his work to Salvador Dalí or Federico Fellini, noting that he travels frequently and has been influenced by a great many painters.
-In his search to "make the invisible visible" with his theater, he has cited the director Peter Brook as an influence.
-According to Dragone, "With time and experience I evolve.
+According to CNN, Cirque du Soleil's signature style was due, in large part, to Dragone's input.
+He sought to invoke a common language of "emotional archetypes" in his theatrical productions.
+He said the influence of various painters and the theorist Antonin Artaud pushed him toward a "concrete language intended for the senses", with the use of poetic visuals replacing the poetry of language.
+He objected to comparisons of his work to Salvador Dalí or Federico Fellini, noting that he traveled frequently and had been influenced by a great many painters.
+In his search to "make the invisible visible" with his theater, he cited the director Peter Brook as an influence adding, "With time and experience I evolve.
 I see things differently, so I want my next show to be impacted by these changes.
 I want every project to be a unique experience for the spectators, and every next project to be a new stage of my own development as an artist."

-His shows tend to have a very large scale.
-For example La Perle, showcased in a new theater of the same name, was his first permanent show in the Middle East, with stunts such as "performers flying across the stage at 15 kilometers an hour before diving from heights of 25 meters into the 860-square-meter pool and seemingly disappearing, only to return from land seconds later."
-It was themed to "capture of essence of Dubai" and its negotiations of opposing elements, such as water and desert, and tradition and modernity.
+His shows are typically large in scale.
+For example La Perle, showcased in a new theater of the same name, his first permanent show in the Middle East, included stunts such as "performers flying across the stage at 15 kilometers an hour before diving from heights of 25 meters into the 860-square-meter pool and seemingly disappearing, only to return from land seconds later."
+The show aimed to "capture of essence of Dubai" by contrasting opposing elements, such as water and desert, tradition and modernity.
 It also features traditional pearl diving themes.
-The show took $400 million to create, with 450 performances held a year.
-According to CNN, the stage was "an engineering feat, holding a colossal 2.7 million liters of recycled water -- enough to fill an Olympic pool -- which can be drained in less than a minute for land-based exploits."
+The show cost $400 million to create with 450 performances held per year.
+According to CNN, the stage was "an engineering feat, holding a colossal 2.7 million liters of recycled water—enough to fill an Olympic pool—which can be drained in less than a minute for land-based exploits."
 Regarding the unusually large scale of his productions, Dragone has remarked that "Greek tragedies were done in huge spaces, too."